quickvm/proxmox-provider/README.md

 - Configures Proxmox API users and permissions for VM management
 - Provides secure API access for VM lifecycle operations
 - Supports both DHCP and static IP configuration
-- Includes automatic template download and resource allocation
+- Includes automatic LXC template download and resource allocation

+## But why?

+While Proxmox VE offers comprehensive VM and container management capabilities, it lacks a dedicated API for programmatic snippet management.
+This provider bridges that functionality gap, so QuickVM can provision Fedora CoreOS to your Proxmox cluster.
+It was either this or doing snippit uploads via SSH... we all know we don't want that.

+We also wanted to have a quick way to create an API user that we can use to configure a Proxmox provider in QuickVM.
+This provider installer does that too.

 ## Prerequisites